Shantang3/ACE-CPT-Notes/Personal Notes/Chr14-15: Age, Musculoskeletal Issues.md

 - Pregnancy

 It is important that PTs request medical clearance from a physician if the woman also has obstetric or medical comorbidities such as severe obesity, gestational diabetes, or hypertension.
 Current recommendations support moderate-intensity exercise for at least 140 minutes three days per week during normal pregnancy.
+ACOG recommend 150 minutes over three days per week.

 ![IMG_1147](https://github.com/Shantang3/ACE-CPT-Notes/assets/25567822/5e5ed5b9-1746-46af-ae84-780a16d6da5f)